bahamat/cf-primer/cf-primer.md

 CFEngine is very extensive and powerful.
 Today you will learn only a subset of what CFEngine can do.
 A mere tip of the iceberg, but this will represent the bulk of what you do with CFEngine.
 In other words, you'll learn the 20% of CFEngine that will do 80% of the work.

 After today you won't be a *ninja*.
 But you will be a *hero*.
 Want to know more?
-Take Vertical Sysadmin's four day CFEngine course, or just read the reference manual.
+Take Vertical Sysadmin's four day CFEngine course, or just read the [reference manual][reference-manual].

 # Fork Me on Github!